hman1148/Medical_Software/README.md

 ## Strategy
 This application is a hybrid MPA and SPA.
 It reuses all of the login stuff that we did at the end of module 3 - there is a separate page for signup/signin.
 Once a user is logged in they are redirected to the / view which then renders the SPA application created using React and Vite.

-## Creating a new application
-1. Clone the repo `git clone git@github.com:dittonjs/2610DjangoViteStarter.git <your-new-project-name>`.
-Replace `<your-new-project-name>` with the name you want give to your project.
-2. Open the pyproject.toml file and change the `name` property.
-It would help if you used `-` to separate words in your name for this property.

 ## Initial Setup
 1. Change the name property in the `pyproject.toml` file to something unique to your project.
 1. In the root directory, install the Python dependencies `poetry install`